knapsy/knapsy.github.io/source/_posts/2014-10-28-beating-the-troll-tr0ll2-writeup.markdown

 #
 ```

 Got it!
-On the 3rd try, didn't seem to be able to guess EGG address that effectively this time, but at the end of the day it worked! :) Now you see why having a decent size NOP sled helps, otherwise, we would need to find *EXACT* addres where it starts... in some situations it could be pretty hard if not impossible to do!
+On the 3rd try, didn't seem to be able to guess EGG address that effectively this time, but at the end of the day it worked! :) Now you see why having a decent size NOP sled helps, otherwise, we would need to find *EXACT* address where it starts... in some situations it could be pretty hard if not impossible to do!

 Oh, right, let's get the flag!